 The Board is completing its work but some matters remain to be finalised.
-Currently there are a number of judicial review applications pending before the Courts.
+Currently there is one judicial review application pending appeal before the Supreme Court.
 There are also a number of applications where the legal costs and outlays have yet to be finalised either by agreement between the parties or by taxation by the Taxing Master of the High Court where these cannot be agreed.